Certificate IV in Alcohol and Other Drugs

 About this course

 Want a career that sees you make a difference in someone’s life?
-Get qualified to work with people experience alcohol and drug dependency.
+Get qualified to work with people experiencing alcohol and or drug dependency.

 This face-to-face course will give you the skills to provide services and interventions to clients with alcohol and other drug (AOD) in an entry-level role in the sector.